Best Methods to Install Batting Cage Netting

 How to Do It:

-- Net Attachment: Use zip ties, carabiners, or net clips to attach the netting directly to the frame.
-Easy peasy!
+- Net Attachment: Use zip ties or net clips to secure the netting along the top, sides, and corners.

 3. Freestanding Pole System: Simple and Versatile